monero-project/monero/README.md

     parallel build by running `make -j<number of threads>` instead of `make`.
 For this to be worthwhile, the machine should have one core and about 2GB of RAM available per thread.

-    *Note*: If cmake can not find zmq.hpp file on macOS, installing `zmq.hpp` from https://github.com/zeromq/cppzmq to `/usr/local/include` should fix that error.

     *Note*: The instructions above will compile the most stable release of the Monero software.
 If you would like to use and test the most recent software,